Give schools the resources they need

 - This is a commitment to support schools by providing the resources they require to carry out their functions.

-- The government continues to invest in schools, but expert observers have cast doubt on the adequacy of resource provision, and teaching unions have even resorted to legal action because schools lack “the resources they need”, and they warn of looming staff cuts due to inadequate funding.
+- The government continues to invest in schools, but expert observers have cast doubt on the adequacy of resource provision, teaching unions have resorted to legal action because schools lack “the resources they need”, and they warn of looming staff cuts due to inadequate funding.
 The meagre recovery funding package for schools in June 2021 is further evidence of inadequate resourcing.
 The situation might improve, but current evidence points to this policy being ‘broken’.